 The thesis is the major element of your programme.
-It will be between 60,000 and 80,000 words; the focus will be on the quality rather than quantity.
+It will of approximately 80,000 words; this is an indicative number and the focus will be on the quality rather than the quantity.

 The following are the stages to be undertaken: